xrsheffield/website-1/content/_index.md

-The next Monday meetings are on **27 Feb** and **6 Mar**.

 The Samba band also meet at the Co-Working Space on Union Street on Thursdays.
-Like the Monday meeting newcomers are always welcome.
+Just like the Monday meetings, newcomers are always welcome.

 {{< event-list >}}